ServiceNowDevProgram/Hacktoberfest/README.md

 We will have multiple projects available for participation.
 To finish your Hacktoberfest goal:

-- You must make four approved pull-requests between October 1 and October 31.
+- You must make six approved pull-requests between October 1 and October 31.
-- These four pull-requests can be spread out across multiple projects or can all be for one project.
+- These six pull-requests can be spread out across multiple projects or can all be for one project.

 To finish your _ServiceNow_ Hacktoberfest goals (as mentioned on the blog post linked above):